buttonwoodcx/bcx-expression-evaluator/README.md

     evaluateExpression('b > 3 ? (a = true) : (a = false)', obj); // obj is now {a: false, b: 2}

 ### disable assignment if you don't need it
-This doesn't mean no side effect, it would not prevent any function you called in the expression to mutate something.
+This doesn't eliminate side effect, it would not prevent any function you called in the expression to mutate something.

     evaluateExpression('a=1', {a:0}, null, {rejectAssignment: true}); // throws error